beau-haldane/full-stack-open/README.md

 Fully completed section 5b now - the remaining exercises were quite simple and easy to implement - adding prop-types and eslint to the notes app and the bloglist app.

 On to 5c next.

+**Thursday September 8**

+Putting some time into my portfolio today in order to begin applying for jobs.
+Styling the Blogs app slightly to make for a nicer presentation and proceeding to upload my actual portfolio site.
+Will continue on to 5c tomorrow.

+Have made significant progress on the styling of the Blog List App.
+Planning to add pagination and a sorting function to sort by recently posted, or by most popular.